Frequently Asked Questions

 reflected back in water.

 swimmers in the river.
-That is the half-transparent mirror, at 45
+That is the half-transparent

 degrees, in the Michelson-Morley

 experiment.
-Using the swimmers analogy, it is impossible to
+Using the swimmers analogy, it is

-calculate reliably, in what direction the moving mirror at 45 degrees
+calculate reliably, in what direction the moving mirror at 45

 in the Michelson-Morley

 experiment, will reflect light.
-Therefore that problem has been
+Therefore that problem

 ignored.

-These two problems have been totally overlooked by Michelson-Morley.
+two problems have been totally overlooked by Michelson-Morley.

-Absolutely nothing is mentioned, so that
+Absolutely nothing is

 these problems have been totally ignored.
-Even worse, these
+Even worse,

 problems have also been totally ignored